1

 Applications should be submitted through Neighborly and follow typical DOH Funding Application guidelines.
 Contact your Housing Development Specialist for additional information.

-Pre-Development Pilot Program
+Pre-Development Program

 Eligible costs may include, but are not limited to: